IsabelBirds/Remote-Computational-Project-Resource/1_Getting_started/Finding_your_data.md

 * What kind of sample do you want?
 Tumour only, surrounding tissue.
 * Treatment/no treatment/both?
 * Do you need cancer patients and normal control tissue?
 * How many variables are likely to impact your results?
-Age, tumour grade, sex, etc. Do the datasets you're looking at have this information?
+Age, tumour grade, sex, etc. Does the data you're looking at include this information?

 ## Availability